 Thank you to everyone who attended our Spring Tech Fest.
 This was our biggest event to date.
 More than 450 people signed up globally, including from the UK, USA, and Norway.

 We were thrilled to see so many of you, especially in these times of Zoom fatigue.
 The need for engagement has never been greater.
 Engagement is what inspired our theme for the event, and in line with your responses, it seems that you were thinking the same.
-Our post-event poll shows that you were mostly interested in learning more about the soft skills needed to engage people in changes (32%), or to simply hear some wise thoughts from the speakers (29%).
+Our post-event poll shows that you were most interested in learning more about the soft skills needed to engage people in changes (32%) or to simply hear some wise thoughts from the speakers (29%).

 We always take note of your questions and as we connected the dots, we saw certain themes emerge.
 We went in with the aim of stressing the importance of fostering vertical alignment and connecting with industry experts.
 We came out with a new set of skills: responding quickly to change during the pandemic, reducing compliance risk, and dealing with acquisitions.